shikhars/shudum/README.md

 ## About Shudum

-Shudum is a blog template inspired by the Netflix Tudum blog
+Shudum is an experimental blog template inspired by the Netflix Tudum blog.
+You can use it to start your own Netflix style blog.
+The current version contains only the Homepage design.
+Future versions will contain internal pages and a custom Content Management System (CMS) to write and publish blog posts.

 ## Table of Contents